 The bottom line

-Although you may be initially excited about applying for a new credit card, your excitement may quickly fade as you fill out the application and question whether or not you’ll be approved.
-But you can alleviate some of the stress of applying for a credit card simply by reviewing your credit score and report beforehand and by knowing whether or not you meet the requirements for your desired card.
+Although you may be initially excited about getting a new credit card, your excitement may quickly fade as you fill out the application and question whether or not you’ll be approved.
+But you can alleviate some of the stress of applying for a credit card simply by reviewing your credit score and report beforehand, and knowing whether or not you meet the requirements.

 If you meet your desired credit card’s requirements, you’ll have a good chance of approval.
-If you don’t meet its requirements, look into credit cards that you do meet the requirements for and apply for the one that is the best mutual fit.
+If you don’t, look into your approval odds for other credit cards, and apply for one that’s a better mutual fit.